 The TUI provides that a foreign national who has received an expulsion order may request to the Prefect a certain period of time for voluntary departure.
 In that case the person will not be detained and will not be forcibly removed from the territory.
-However, in order to benefit from this measure, some strict requirements must be fulfilled:
+However, to benefit from this measure, some strict requirements must be fulfilled:

 - No expulsion order for state security and public order grounds has been issued against the person concerned;